RevanKumarD/cae_ai_resources/00_Math_Physics_Foundations.md

 # Mathematics & Physics: Foundational Concepts in CAE

 This section outlines essential mathematical and physical concepts crucial for **Computer-Aided Engineering (CAE)**.
-It is organized into clear sections covering Mathematics, Physics, and Computational Tools, along with additional resources and community contributions enhanced by AI.
+It is organized into clear sections covering Mathematics, Physics, and Computational Tools, along with additional resources and community contributions.
 Use this as a living repository to build your knowledge and contribute new resources.

 ---